 [T]hose who write for the subject’s sake, and those who write for writing’s sake.
 The first kind have had thoughts or experiences which seem to them worth communicating, while the second kind need money and consequently write for money.
 They think in order to write, and they may be recognized by their spinning out their thoughts to the greatest possible length, and also by the way they work out their thoughts, which are half-true, perverse, forced, and vacillating; then also by their love of evasion, so that they may seem what they are not; and this is why their writing is lacking in definiteness and clearness.

 The author has a moral duty to not cheat the reader.
-You could write about how our media demands this cheating.
-For example, the 24-hour news cycle broadcasts only for the sake of filling up time and generating pageviews.
-It has changed our definition of ‘news.’
+You could write about how our media demands cheating.
+You could write about how the 24-hour news cycle broadcasts only for the sake of filling up time and generating page views to sell ads.

 The author is cheating the reader as soon as he writes for the sake of filling up paper; because his pretext for writing is that he has something to impart.
 Writing for money [is], at bottom, the ruin of literature.
 It is only the man who writes absolutely for the sake of the subject that writes anything worth writing.